-122. IRENA has engaged with entrepreneurs within the African region in an effort to build capacity and improve project bankability.
+118. IRENA has engaged with entrepreneurs within the African region in an effort to build capacity and improve project bankability.
 In cooperation with ECREEE, IRENA organised training workshops for 25 entrepreneurs from West Africa and five regional financing institutions to help small and medium entrepreneurs assess the business potentials of renewable energy projects, develop business plans and loan requests, and increase financial institutions' confidence in renewable energy technologies.
 The training also contributed to ensuring sustainability of capacity building in entrepreneurship within the ECOWAS region by facilitating the participation of trainers from the ECOWAS-based incubation centre, 2iE Technopole.
-A follow up training was held in July, with participation of 17 regional commercial banks, development banks and micro finance institutions, to raise awareness of solar technology financing opportunities, associated risks and share best practices with the overall aim of increasing confidence of financial institutions in West Africa in financing solar energy projects.

-123. IRENA is also in the process of setting up an Entrepreneur Technical Support Facility within ECOWAS which will become operational in 2015.
+119. IRENA is also in the process of setting up an Entrepreneur Technical Support Facility within ECOWAS.
 The entrepreneur facility will support and encourage innovative ideas, provide expert and technical consultation and advisory services, and provide a basis for project review to increase project bankability.
 Considering the success of this model, IRENA will seek to identify opportunities for replication in other regions.